 Researching Local Keywords and Topics

-Start with the neighborhoods and user intent you actually want to capture: local keyword research succeeds when it maps geographic granularity (city, neighborhood, zip code) to clear user intent (find, compare, buy, learn).
-Begin by compiling addressable locations, then expand with modifiers people actually use — `near me`, `best`, `cheap`, and hyperlocal references like stadiums or transit stops.
-Validate each candidate by checking search behavior and intent signals before deciding whether to target it with a page, a section, or a brief FAQ.
+Begin with the neighborhoods and the user needs you want to address.
+Local keyword research works best when it links specific locations (like city, neighborhood, or zip code) to clear user needs (like find, compare, buy, learn).
+Begin by compiling addressable locations, then expand with modifiers people actually use — near me, best, cheap, and hyperlocal references like stadiums or transit stops.
+Check search behavior and user intent for each term before deciding to create a page, a section, or a short FAQ.

 Tools & techniques for practical work